Responsible Supply Chain | ESG | Lam Research

 We aim to achieve net zero emissions by 2050.
 Driven by this goal, we are collaborating closely with our suppliers to reduce Lam’s Scope 3 (and, therefore, our suppliers’ Scope 1) emissions.
 By 2025, we aim to support 46.5% of our suppliers (measured by emissions) in establishing science-based targets (SBTs).

-Through our supplier engagement platform, we survey our top 100 suppliers (by spend) on categories including their GHG emissions, CDP scores, environmental goals, ISO 14001 certification, and RBA membership status.
-This data has enabled us to create a baseline for our suppliers’ performance in these areas, with many suppliers acknowledging Lam’s Climate Pledge.
+Through our supplier engagement platform, we survey our top 100 suppliers1 on categories including their GHG emissions, CDP scores, environmental goals, ISO 14001 certification, and RBA membership status.
+This data has enabled us to create a baseline for our suppliers’ performance in these areas.

 Upholding human rights

-Lam is committed to protecting and respecting human rights within our supply chain and operations.
+Lam strives to protect and respect human rights within our supply chain and operations.

+Our human rights management process is informed by the RBA, making use of suppliers’ SAQs and their participation in the VAP audits to drive continuous improvement.
+In addition to helping us check compliance with our GSCC and the RBA COC, SAQs and review of VAPs ensure our suppliers are mitigating potential human rights risks.
+The management process also helps us meet our customers’ expectations for supply chain human rights.
 Our Global Employment Practices Statement declares our support of workers’ rights to freedom of association and collective bargaining, to the extent permitted under local laws.
 We also align with the RBA’s Responsible Labor Initiative, which is focused on ensuring that the rights of workers vulnerable to forced labor in global supply chains are consistently respected and promoted.
-We ask all suppliers to complete human rights training through the RBA platform and have launched internal training for all Lam employees in global supply chain management.
+We ask our top suppliers to complete human rights training through the RBA platform and have launched internal training for certain Lam employees in global supply chain management.

 Lam Research Global California Transparency in Supply Chains Act of 2010 Compliance Statement

-Raw minerals are the building blocks of semiconductor technology, and we are dedicated to sourcing them responsibly.
+Raw minerals are the building blocks of semiconductor technology.

-Our dedication to uphold global human rights extends to our strategy for responsibly and ethically sourcing raw materials.
+Our aspiration to uphold global human rights extends to our strategy for responsibly and ethically sourcing raw materials.
 This strategy includes our membership in the RBA’s Responsible Mineral Initiative (RMI), a multi-stakeholder organization that helps address human rights issues in the mining of conflict minerals and other minerals of concern.
-We leverage RMI’s Conflict Minerals Reporting Template for our conflict mineral filings disclosed to the U.S. Securities and Exchange Commission.
+We leverage RMI’s Conflict Minerals Reporting Template to collect data from our suppliers, and we then include that data in our annual filings to the U.S. Securities and Exchange Commission.

 Conflict minerals policy statement